-Hospital Road access from the south is not to be used by construction traffic noting that hospital operations in existing and under development buildings will need to retain access to Hospital Road.
+Hospital Road access from the South will be used for construction vehicle access as detailed in Section 5.
+Noting that hospital operations in existing and under development buildings will also need to retain access to Hospital Road and their access will not be limited by Construction Vehicles.
 Hospital Road has been closed at High Street to through traffic.
 The existing SCH drop off exit at the northern end of Hospital Road is maintained, as well as access to the substation and fire booster pump set.
 Pedestrian access on the eastern side of Hospital Road is also retained.